iSci-3A12/scientific-programming/lesson3.md

 ## 2. Your task
 Full directions are already provided in the top comments of ```simple_stats```.
 You must add code and comments to ```simple_stats``` so that it:
 1. Takes a column vector of any length as input (n rows x 1 column of integers), which may or may not contain NaNs.
+  - *NOTE*: Your function only needs to handle input values that are positives integers or NaNs.
+If you can figure out how to make it work with decimals or a negative value, Jay will give you a bonus mark.
 1. Using the inputted column vector, creates a 5x1 column vector as output, which contains the following values:
   - row 1: minimum value of the inputted column vector (excluding NaNs)
   - row 2: maximum value of the inputted column vector (excluding NaNs)